yambo-code/yambopy/README.md

 -----------
 If yambopy helped you with your data analysis, workflow management of figure preparation, you can consider citing us.

-The way to do so in BibTeX format is the following:
+The way to do so in BibTeX format is the following (or simply type `yambopy cite`):

 ```
 @misc{yambopy,